 This year has been a good one for all those that are interested in gorilla trekking as we do have new gorilla families in Bwindi forest in Uganda.
 There has been very many dynamics in the original gorilla families where we had some old gorilla families separating to form new gorilla groups while others have habituated, tested and are ready for gorilla trekking.

 List of the new gorilla families in Bwindi; the latest habituated gorilla family is Bushaho which is located in Nkuringo side of Bwindi impenetrable national park.
-The group together with Bikingi in Rushaga was reserved for gorilla habituation adventure but the news from the ground show that the habituation of Bushaho gorilla family has been completed and it’s now open to tourists interested in gorilla trekking safaris within the impenetrable forest.
+The group together with Bikingi in Rushaga was reserved for gorilla habituation adventure but the news from the ground show that the habituation of Bushaho gorilla family has been completed and it’s now open to tourists interested in gorilla treks within the impenetrable forest.
 This therefore means that Nkuringo side of Bwindi Park has got two gorilla families that can be trekked on this side of the forest.
 This implies that with the emergence of new gorilla families in Bwindi, gorilla habituation experience will be conducted only in Rushaga by visiting Bikingi Gorilla family.

 The new gorilla families in Ruhija; the other new gorilla families in Bwindi impenetrable national park include Rukara and Mukinga gorilla families located in Rushija side of the forest.
 Ruhija is situated in the eastern side of Bwindi.
 The breakup of Kyanguriro has resulted into the above named gorilla familes and Kyaguriro is no more.
 Kyaguriro gorilla group used to be for research purposes but later on was opened for gorilla tracking.
 Wrangles between family members later resulted in the separating into two groups of Rukara and Mukinga that can now be trekked by the tourists.
 This means that Nshongi and Kyaguriro are no more and should be written off in the history of mountain gorilla groups.